Do you use dry shampoo? Are you tired of spending $$$ on those small dry shampoo containers? I know I was, so I decided to make my own.

 *This post contains some affiliate links.
 Click here for my full disclosure policy.

-I used a mixture of Arrowroot powder, calcium bentonite clay powder and cocoa powder.
-The arrowroot powder is a form of a starch so this serves as the absorbent agent in the mix.
+I used a mixture of Arrowroot powder, calcium bentonite clay powder, and cocoa powder.
+The arrowroot powder is a form of starch so this serves as the absorbent agent in the mix.
 Arrowroot powder has a ton of other health benefits as well and you can use it in your cooking recipes for those health benefits.
 Bentonite clay is composed of aged volcanic ash and has many health benefits as well.
 This also serves as an absorbent in the dry shampoo recipe.
-The cocoa powder is used for color.
+Cocoa powder is used for color.

 I used these cute little jelly mason jars to place my dry shampoo in and used these daisy cut lids for the top.
 I placed a screen on the inside to help dilute the powder when it pours out.
 You can also use a brush to apply it to your scalp.
 I pour some in my hands and evenly apply to both hands while my head is upside down, to apply on the back and underside of may hair.
 I also use a brush to apply directly on top of my parted hair lines for the top.

 - 3 Teaspoons Bentonite Clay Powder